Install on AWS using CloudFormation

 is the arn

-of a certificate that is verified by AWS, you can import or generate one in the Certificate Manager in the AWS Console.
+of a certificate that is verified by AWS.
+You can import or generate one in the Certificate Manager in the AWS Console.

 EFSDNS